 In Australia, a standard drink refers to 10 grams of alcohol (equivalent to 12.5ml of pure alcohol).
 On average, this is how much the human body can process in one hour.

-But even with this as a guide, it can be hard to keep track of how much you’ve had, as different drinks come in different strengths and serving sizes, and can therefore contain more than one standard drink.
-You also need to consider ‘human’ factors such as your age, weight, gender, mood and tiredness – which can all determine how your body processes alcohol.
+But even with this as a guide, it can be hard to keep track of how much you’ve had, as alcoholic drinks come in different strengths and serving sizes, and may therefore contain more than one standard drink.
+You also need to consider ‘human’ factors such as your age, weight, gender, fitness levels, fatigue, the health of your liver and how much you’ve eaten – as these can affect how your body processes alcohol.

 It is important to familiarise yourself with the facts about alcohol, including binge drinking and drink driving.
 Enjoy alcohol in moderation to reduce the short and long term side effects of drinking.

 In Australia, all bottles, casks and cans of alcoholic beverages must note the number of standard drinks they contain on the label.
 It’s important to remember that one alcoholic beverage doesn’t always equal one standard drink.